+The City of Charleston adopted a Residential Rental Registration Pilot Program which began in 2023 in the Cannonborough-Elliotborough neighborhood.
+City Council recently approved the expansion of the program for Radcliffeborough and Mazyck-Wraggborough neighborhoods.
+Property owners and/or property managers of residential rental properties in these neighborhoods must register these properties with the City of Charleston by March 31st, 2024.
+Each long term residential rental unit must be registered.
+If you are an out of state property owner you must have a responsible local representative whose primary place of residence or business office is within thirty (30) miles of the City of Charleston.
 An application and $40.00 annual fee are required for each TMS (Tax Map Sequence Number) with an additional $10 per unit not to exceed $100 total per TMS number.
 One application may be submitted per TMS.
-Any property owner with 5 or more long term rental units in the City of Charleston must also have a business license for each unit.
+Any property owner with 5 or more long term rental units in the City of Charleston must also have a business license.

 Why has the City of Charleston adopted a Residential Registration Program?
 The City has historically had difficulty enforcing livability regulations in areas with high numbers of residential rental properties.
 The purpose of this ordinance is for City staff to be able to communicate more effectively with owners, property managers and landlords about their rental units.

 How do I know if I need to register?
-If you own a rental unit(s) within the Cannonborough/Elliottborough neighborhood, you must register the unit(s).
+If you own a rental unit(s) within the Cannonborough/Elliottborough, Mazyck-Wraggborough, or Radcliffeborough neighborhoods, you must register the unit(s).

 What if I own a rental in the City of Charleston but I live out of state?
 If you own a rental in Charleston but live out of state you must have a responsible local representative whose primary place of residence or business office is within thirty (30) miles of the premises.
 This can be a property manager, property management company, or a trusted person designated by the property owner.